elomasney/Spill-the-Beau-Tea/TESTING.md

 **_Check that navigation logo link directs user to homepage when clicked._**
 - The navigation logo link is functioning as expected  and when clicked, takes the user back to the homepage.
 This test was successful.

-**_Navigation Links Hover Function: blue colour_**
+**_Navigation Links Hover Function: turquoise colour_**

-**_Check that when mouse hovers over navigation links the text changes to blue colour_**
+**_Check that when mouse hovers over navigation links the text changes to turquoise colour_**
-- When any of the navigation links on the navigation bar are hovered over with the mouse, they should change to a blue colour.
+- When any of the navigation links on the navigation bar are hovered over with the mouse, they should change to a turquoise colour.
 All buttons function as expected and no issues were found.

 **_Hamburger menu closing after link has been selected._**